JBMatthews/katacoda-scenarios/docker-essentials/docker-compose-basics/step1.md

-1. If you're a Mac or Windows user, the best way to install Compose and keep it up-to-date is Docker for Mac and Windows.
+1\.
+If you're a Mac or Windows user, the best way to install Compose and keep it up-to-date is Docker for Mac and Windows.
 Docker for Mac and Windows will automatically install the latest version of Docker Engine for you.
 Check to see if docker-compose is installed already, by using the version flag, like this:

 `docker-compose --version`{{execute}}

-2. Alternatively, you can use the usual commands to install or upgrade Compose:
+2\.
+Alternatively, you can use the usual commands to install or upgrade Compose:

-`curl -L https://github.com/docker/compose/releases/download/1.14.0/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose`{{execute}}
+`curl -L https://github.com/docker/compose/releases/download/1.14.0/docker-compose-'uname -s' -'uname -m' > /usr/local/bin/docker-compose`{{execute}}

 `chmod +x /usr/local/bin/docker-compose`{{execute}}